WWXD/WorldWeb-XD/README.md

 WorldWeb XD is a website maker written in PHP.
 It uses MySQL for Database storage, Smarty for its templates, Font Awesome for the icons and jQuery.

-# Attention: Due to recent events, I can't work on WWXD until June 13.
-Until then, you won't see any commits from me. ~MaorNinja

 ## Requirements

 PHP version (minimum): 5.5.
 It will work on 7.0.